 a switch that allows the internet link to connect to multiple devices

-The diagram shows an example of installing a shared internet link.
-It shows the internet coming through two ISP routers to create an internet VLAN.
-Then there are two firewall options shown, a shared firewall and a department firewall.
+An example of a shared internet link would involve the internet coming through two ISP routers to create an internet VLAN.
+There are then two firewall options, a shared firewall and a department firewall.
 The shared firewall links to wifi and a departmental VLAN.
 The department firewall links straight to a separate departmental VLAN.

 You can adjust the shared internet link depending on the: